 For students, it means being honest with yourself and recognizing your true abilities.
 If a problem is too difficult, don't waste time trying to solve it.
 Instead, make an educated guess and move on to a problem that you can solve.
 By doing so, you can focus your time and energy on the right problems and improve your score without becoming frustrated.

-Parents and Students: Do you know that the average student scores about 50% correct on the SAT?
-Did you know that a really competitive score is about 70% correct?
-That means that you do not have to get all of the problems right to get a great score or to get into a "good" college.
-So, if you are able to "know yourself", you ultimately will be able to get more of the problems right that you need to improve your score without becoming completely frustrated over problems that are not right for you.
-Sounds easy, right?
-It should be, but it takes time to trust the process and to be honest with yourself.
-Do not fret though, Roman Tutoring will always be here to help you through the tough times!
+Did you know that the average student scores about 50% correct on the SAT, while a competitive score is about 70% correct?
+You don't have to get all the problems right to achieve a great score or get into a good college.
+By "knowing yourself," you can get more problems right and improve your score.
+It takes time to trust the process and be honest with yourself, but Roman Tutoring is here to help you through the tough times.